dudarev/policyinsights/STORIES.md

+# Clearing house module

-- Admin may login
+- + Admin may login
-- Admin may add location from UI
+- + Admin may add location from UI
 - Admin may add locations from script
+- + Admin may add intervention category from UI
-- Admin may add intervention from UI
+- + Admin may add intervention from UI
 - Admin may add interventions from script
 - User may register
-- User may login
+- + User may login
+- + User may logout
 - User may click About page (1)
 - User may click 'Submit your case study' (1)
-- User may enter location (1)
+- + User may enter location (1)
 - Autocomplete works when user enters location (1)
-- User may enter intervention by title (2)
+- + User may enter intervention category by title (2)
 - Autocomplete works when user enters intervention (2)
-- User may see interventions search results (3)
+- -> User may see interventions search results (3)
 - User may filter search results by expected cost (from, to), status (planning, in progress, complete), intervention type (rebate, tax expenditure, communication, predictive analysis), methodology (3)
 - In each search results in the list user may see title, partial description, anual cost, years, active, number of participats, number of times replicated (3)
 - In a single search result user may see graph and table (4)